TsvetelinaChakarova/Who-wants-to-be-a-millionaire/README.md

 Only one lifeline can be used on a question and each lifeline may only be used once during an entire game.

 Outside of the game, the user can add new question and edit exsisting question.

-//The project is a part of "Introduction to programming in C++" course.